Why Your Dog Is Experiencing False Pregnancy Symptoms: Causes, Signs, and What to Do

 • Post-heat hormonal fluctuations — The most common cause, occurring naturally six to twelve weeks after a heat cycle ends

-• Spaying during the luteal phase — Having your dog spayed while progesterone levels are still elevated can sometimes trigger pseudopregnancy symptoms
+• Spaying during the luteal phase — Having your dog spayed while progesterone levels are still elevated can sometimes trigger pseudopregnancy symptoms, occasionally within days of the procedure

-• Weaning a litter — Abrupt removal of puppies can cause hormonal disruption that mimics false pregnancy
+• Weaning a litter — Abrupt removal of puppies causes a sudden hormonal shift that can closely mirror the pseudopregnancy state

-• Hypothyroidism — An underactive thyroid can exacerbate or contribute to hormonal imbalances
+• Hypothyroidism — An underactive thyroid disrupts the broader hormonal environment and can exacerbate or directly contribute to false pregnancy episodes

 It’s worth noting that some breeds appear more predisposed to false pregnancies than others, though the condition can occur in any intact female dog.